Babufreeek/Monthly-Sales-Report-Generator/README.md

 - `helpers.py` contains additional classes for the loading pop-up and File processor for running slower processes/

 # Testing
-- If you would like to test out this .exe, please contact me at [wjch3w@gmail.com](mailto:wjch3w@gmail.com?subject=[GitHub]%20Monthly%20Sales%20Report%20Generator)!
+- If you would like to test out this program with sample data, please contact me at [wjch3w@gmail.com](mailto:wjch3w@gmail.com?subject=[GitHub]%20Monthly%20Sales%20Report%20Generator)!